How to train AI on your writing voice: the technical breakdown

 Why prompting hits a ceiling

 Two reasons.
 First, context window.
 You can fit roughly 20 to 50 of your posts in the prompt depending on the model and how much context you preserve for the user instruction.
-Your full profile is 100 to 200 pieces of content (the canonical training corpus, covered in the 9 dimensions of Voice DNA).
+Your full profile is 100 to 200 pieces of content (the canonical training corpus, covered in the 10 signals of Voice DNA).
 The samples in the prompt are a partial signal.
 Second, model defaults.
 The base model's training objective pulls every generation toward its trained distribution, which is the average of business writing on the public web.
 The prompt nudges the surface; the inference-time optimization target stays the same.
 By paragraph three, the average reasserts.
 The mechanical version of this argument lives at why every AI draft you write sounds the same.

 When prompting is worth doing